navadta/ninshiki/README.md

 ## Build
 * `git clone https://github.com/navadta/ninshiki`
 * `make`
+* If you want to train a neural network with the `./ocr/build/example/ocr` example, you will need to generate a dataset, for this, run `./ocr/build/example/generate_dataset ./resources/dataset <image>` by replacing image with the 3 fonts images present in the dataset folder.
+  * `./ocr/build/example/generate_dataset ./resources/dataset arial.png`
+  * `./ocr/build/example/generate_dataset ./resources/dataset nunito.png`
+  * `./ocr/build/example/generate_dataset ./resources/dataset roboto.png`
 * All of the executable demo files will be in `./ocr/build/example/`
 * The GUI executable file will be in `./gui/build/`